 David favors the incorporation of a provision permitting the grantor to be reimbursed for income taxes (within the guidelines of Rev. Rul.
 2004-64, 2004-2 C.B.
 7).
 But excluding the rights of the grantor's creditor to reach that reimbursement is very important.
+Some state statues (for example, in Delaware and Florida) give the trustee the discretion to reimburse a grantor for the grantor's income taxes attributable to the grantor trust income.

 - o.
 Incapacity.
 David suggested putting the burden of establishing capacity on the person in question.
-For example, that person might be required, upon request, to produce a doctor's letter certifying competence within 90 days or that person is out. - A Favorite Boilerplate Clause Single Signatory.
+For example, that person might be required, upon request, to produce a doctor's letter certifying competence within 90 days or that person is out. - p.
+A Favorite Boilerplate Clause Single Signatory.
 If multiple trustees are named, allow them to delegate the power to sign documents on behalf of all trustees (which may be required by state law to be in writing or for some specified period of time).
 Example clauses follow.